 How do you build healthy relationships when you see yourself as broken and in need of a savior.
 Black women have this idea constantly pounded into them every Sunday.
 You NEED a man.
 You NEED a covering.
 If you don’t have a man marry Jesus.

 Depression is a major issue for black women in the church.
 These doctrines are a major factor.
-To top it off getting professional help is shunned, viewed as a weakness and separation from God.
+To top it off getting professional help is shunned, viewed as a weakness and separation from God who is “the great physician.”

 There is a direct link to the abuse of women in this country and church doctrines that teach men, women should be subservient to him.
 To a man with low self-esteem that is regularly affirmed in the name of being humble and Godly any women with high self-esteem is a threat to his already fragile psyche.

 But, the connection of female abuse, in this country, and church doctrines is pretty much ignored in the black community.
-Women are abused every day and the church turns their head.the connection of female abuse, in this country, and church doctrines is pretty much ignored in the… Click To Tweet
+Women are abused every day and the church turns their head.

 You cannot be at odds with the basic components of self-acceptance and build anything.
 You must FIRST build yourself and then the world around you will reflect that which is within.

 We must get in touch with the spiritual system of our ancestors.
-What you now worship is a repackaged version of the knowledge and wisdom of the ancients.
+What you now worship is a repackaged version of the knowledge and wisdom of ancient Africans.
 It was misunderstood.
-Believing in someone else’s understanding is killing us from the inside out.
+Believing in someone else’s understanding of this beautiful and empowering spiritual system is killing us from the inside out.

-We see the fruits of that message in the condition of our communities nationwide.
+We see the fruits of that message in the condition of our communities nationwide and worldwide.

 Many great nations were built in Africa before colonialism.
 High Self-esteem, self-respect, and Self-efficacy was a major key to that success.

 To continue holding on to toxic doctrines means that as a people we will succeed in spite of our beliefs not because of them.
-Those few that overcome the slave mentality will be the heroic exceptions.
+Those few that overcome this toxic mentality will be the heroic exceptions.